Knot Tell'n Virginia Beach Fishing Charters

-You can find it thirteen miles from Virginia Beach, in the Atlantic Ocean.
+You can find it fifteen miles from Virginia Beach, in the Atlantic Ocean.
 This is a prime spot for Virginia Beach inshore fishing.
 The light and its tower are fascinating to history buffs, but they might be even more fascinating for anglers.
 Its original purpose was to guide boats and ships to the entrance of the Bay, and while it certainly fulfills this purpose, it also attracts huge numbers of saltwater fish.

 Why is this so?
 Think about the structure for a moment.
 The four columns of the tower are encrusted with barnacles and vegetation, which means food for certain species.
 These small fish that feed around the pilings provide food for slightly larger fish, and these fish become meals for big fish.